Ubivis/SkinMerger/README.md

 ```

 ## Notes
-- The eyes and hair extraction currently uses fixed regions and basic grayscale conversion.
-Improvements can be made to dynamically detect these features.
+- The eyes and hair extraction currently uses dynamic detection techniques to handle different styles and colors.
 - Duplicate templates are skipped based on image content hashing.
+- The program tracks processed skins in `processed_skins.txt` to prevent re-processing the same skins.

 ## Troubleshooting
 - If you get `IOException` errors, ensure your `config.properties` file is correctly set up and your API key is valid.